1 Samuel 26:1–25 . . . Bible Study Summary with Videos and Questions

 “David Again Spares Saul’s Life”

-We recently read and discussed the account in chapter 24 of David first sparing Saul's life (see its summary), albeit in a cave's restroom.
+We recently read and discussed this summary account in 1 Sam.
+24:1–22) of David first sparing Saul's life, albeit in a cave's restroom.
 Today's chapter 26 scene shifts back to Saul, allowing us to see even more of his character traits in action.
 The writer contrasted his improper attitudes, behavior, and consequences, with David's proper attitudes, behavior, and consequences.
 There are many similarities between the life-sparing efforts David made in both chapters.
 Perhaps the most significant difference is that in chapter 24, David was on the defensive, whereas, here in chapter 26 he's on the offensive.

 The similarities of chapters 24 and 26 highlight David's getting a second chance.
 The differences between the two chapters tell us how well David did the second time around.
 Chapter 26 is the third and final episode in the mini-section about David's treatment of two fools: Nabal and Saul.
 A prominent theme in our hearty periscope is David's learning to trust God to repay his enemies rather than take vengeance himself.

 Here's how today's chapter 26 will play out: Saul will search for David, who'll then respond (vv.
 1–5); David will keep his man Abishai from killing Saul (vv.
 6–12); he'll then rebuke Saul's man Abner for not protecting Saul (vv.
 13–16); in conclusion, Saul will talk to David, who'll then respond (vv.
 17–25).